apache/activemq-artemis/docs/user-manual/en/address-model.md

 for a `CORE` protocol consumer, if not defined the default will be set to 1 MiB (1024 * 1024 bytes).
 The consumer will use this value as the window size if the value is not set on the client.
 Read more about [flow control](#flow-control).

+`default-ring-size` defines the default `ring-size` value for any matching queue which doesn't have `ring-size` explicitly defined.
+If not defined the default will be set to -1.
+Read more about [ring queues](#ring-queue).